lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 I find the Ran et al. paper essential reading for _Azolla_ symbiosis research.
 It provides the genetic basis for understanding the metabolic potential of the main symbiont of _Azolla_ ferns.

-### Symbiont genome degradation

-Genome degradation is a seemingly worrisome but is a normal and well-documented process for obligate symbioses.
-Organelles are extreme examples of this process [@Keeling2010].
-Symbiotic bacteria often lose genes that are unnecessary for their specialised lifestyles.
-In insects, this process is more elaborately studied than in plants, in part due to the strict obligate nature common to these symbioses [@Wernegreen2002].
-For example, the genome of _Buchnera aphidicola_, an endosymbiont of aphids, encodes only essential genes for amino acid synthesis and lost genes involved in DNA repair and regulatory functions [@Chong2019].
-Similarly, _Wigglesworthia glossinidia_, a symbiont of tsetse flies, has a genome of approximately 700 kilobases.
-These 700kb contain genes vital for the biosynthesis of vitamins needed by the fly, but lack many metabolic pathways considered essential for free-living bacteria [@Heller2011].
-In an even more extreme case, _Carsonella ruddii_, the endosymbiont of psyllids, has the smallest known bacterial genome at about 160 kilobases.
-The symbiont has a minimal set of genes required for protein synthesis and essential nutrient production [@Khachane2007].
-These studies exemplify how genome reduction plays a part in symbiont's specialisation and their dependence on their hosts for other needs.

 The genes in the _T. azollae_ genome sequence reveal the symbiont's metabolic potential, as well as its lost metabolic potential.
 These features tell us about the workings and evolution of the symbiosis.
 For example, @Ran2010 found pathways for the biosynthesis of phytohormones.